“Where you are understood, you are at home.” – John O’Donohue

 Life is hard enough without self-imposed suffering.
 What if we held ourselves the way we would hold a friend, gently and with good intentions?
 What if we listened deeply and withheld judgment?
 Self-compassion helps us walk through our days with patience and care.

 Every morning we open our eyes to meet the new day.
-What will today be?
+What will today be like?
 What awaits?
 How do we want to show up?
 Can we meet ourselves in friendship, with a hopeful attitude, and walk gently through the day welcoming it all with an open heart and curiosity?

 What would our experience of life be if we adopted this outlook of self-compassion?